andrewhowdencom/website/site/content/post/javascript-for-the-lazy-dom.rst

 JavaScript for the lazy DOM
 ===========================

+Time spent writing this: 30 minutes so far.

 So, let's take a journey down one step checkout lane.
 You've built a lovely category page shows a series of awesome things, filters according to facets the user clicks: